KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 32 : Filter Vehicles by Age Range

 The task is to retrieve vehicles whose age falls between 15 and 25 years.

+## Problem 33 : Calculate Engine Capacity Statistics

+The task is to calculate the minimum, maximum, and average engine capacity across all vehicles.